Dsphar/Cube_Texture_Auto_Repeat_Unity/README.md

 Step 1 - Add the "ReCalcCubeTexture.cs" script to your project

-Step 2 - Attach it to any Cube GameObjects that you want it to effect
+Step 2 - Attach it to any Cube GameObjects that you want it to affect

 Step 3 - Anytime, after changing the scale of the object, call the reCalcCubeTexture() method